November 22

 October 08

 Trillions of dollars spent every year on digital transformation has resulted in large corporate IT networks becoming ever more complex.
 Meanwhile, attackers in pursuit of financial gain are constantly evolving tactics, techniques, and procedures to get around security controls to gain access to these networks and steal data.
-Cyber is a human behavioral risk and as a result, it’s dynamic.
-Controls that worked on attackers yesterday may not work today.
-Despite increased risks, digital transformation will remain a business imperative.
-But companies are losing visibility of their own IT environments and conventional approaches to managing the risk are proving insufficient.

 September 26